 The Sound Sleep programme from Sleep Scotland is used in Giffnock Primary to support the transition of our Primary 7 pupils to secondary school.
 The lessons are used as part of the Health and Wellbeing curriculum and aim to develop a greater awareness of the importance of sleep as well as encouraging good sleep habits.
 Following the success of this during the 2016/17 session, to enhance the children’s learning a parental information session will be offered in the summer term 2017/18 led by Mrs Carney, who is Giffnock Primary’s Sleep Ambassador.
 Whilst aimed primarily at parents in the upper school, particularly in Primaries 6 and 7, all parents will be most welcome.

 During sessions 2018-19 and 2019-20, we have significantly extended the range of experiences our children enjoy across the school from our Nursery Class to Primary 7.
 A range of parents and carers who have undergone appropriate training are also supporting these experiences throughout the school year and in connection with a range of class themes and contexts for learning.

 Parent and Child Cook-alongs

-During Term 1 2017-18, we have been piloting parent and child ‘cook-along’ sessions in collaboration with our catering colleagues.
+During sessions 2017-18 and 2018-19, we have held a number of parent and child ‘cook-along’ sessions in collaboration with our catering colleagues.
 The response has been especially positive and were delighted that Education Scotland came to film one of these sessions as an exemplar of good practice during November 2017.
 Our November/ December 2017 newsletter has a range of photos of these events: